luismeyer95/balar/README.md

 This code is equivalent to the previous example doing manual batching.
 It may look like it runs 2 network calls per request, but it only runs 2 network calls in total regardless of the number of requests.

-Essentially, Balar provides a clean API to queue inputs to batch functions of your choice and execute them in one go.
+Essentially, `balar` provides a clean API to queue inputs to batch functions of your choice and execute them in one go.
 No manual batching, no managing parallel states; just clean, focused single-item logic with batch efficiency!

 ## ⚙️ How it works

-In short, the processor function is executed concurrently for all inputs, but all executions "join" at synchronization checkpoints (Balar-wrapped function call sites) to allow the aggregation of inputs into batches before execution.
+In short, the processor function is executed concurrently for all inputs, but all executions "join" at synchronization checkpoints (balar-wrapped function call sites) to allow the aggregation of inputs into batches before execution.
 Internally, the context tracking and synchronization is done by leveraging `AsyncLocalStorage` and deferred promises.

-When you call `balar.run(inputs, inputProcessorFn)`, the processor function is called for each input immediately.
-Balar then tracks and controls the progress of each call.
+When you call `balar.run(inputs, inputProcessorFn)`, the processor function is called for each input immediately. `balar` then tracks and controls the progress of each call.
 The concurrent execution of these calls is divided into steps, each new step being the result of a “synchronization event”.

-Whenever any given execution of the processor function hits a call to a Balar-wrapped function, the provided input(s) are stored internally and the execution is put on hold until a "sync event" happens.
+Whenever any given execution of the processor function hits a call to a balar-wrapped function, the provided input(s) are stored internally and the execution is put on hold until a "sync event" happens.
 The sync event happens once all the other executions have either:

-- Called a Balar-wrapped function themselves
+- Called a balar-wrapped function themselves
 - Or returned from the processor function

-Once this happens, Balar executes all batch operations that were buffered during this step using the inputs gathered from all executions.
+Once this happens, `balar` executes all batch operations that were buffered during this step using the inputs gathered from all executions.
 Results are then dispatched to the processor function executions which can continue to progress towards the next checkpoint.
 Rinse and repeat until all executions have returned their result.

 See the budget update example annotated with checkpoint information below.